robtweed/ewdGateway/README.md

 ##  Using EWD's Realtime Web Functionality

-EWD's Realtime Web functionality makes use of the socket.io module.  socket.io uses the new HTML5 Web-Sockets capability in the very latest browsers, but in older browsers it provides an emulation using a variety of techniques, depending on the capabilities of the browser.
+EWD's optional Realtime Web functionality makes use of the Node.js socket.io module.  socket.io uses the new HTML5 Web-Sockets capability in the very latest browsers, but in older browsers it provides an emulation using a variety of techniques, depending on the capabilities of the browser.
 EWD's Realtime Web functionality can therefore be used in most browsers (including IE6 and IE7), but a proper web-sockets capable browser is recommended for